jrdegbe/thamesthrive-api/docs/integration/js/options.md

 # Event options

-Event options in Tracardi allow you to define the behavior of events and add contextual information associated with an event.
-When events are triggered using the Tracardi JavaScript snippet, they automatically include default context information, such as browser information and metadata, to provide additional details about the event.
+Event options in ThamesThrive allow you to define the behavior of events and add contextual information associated with an event.
+When events are triggered using the ThamesThrive JavaScript snippet, they automatically include default context information, such as browser information and metadata, to provide additional details about the event.

 ## Default Event Context in JavaScript Snippet

-The default event context attached by the Tracardi JavaScript snippet includes the following information:
+The default event context attached by the ThamesThrive JavaScript snippet includes the following information:

 ```json
 {